 Twitter has also started featuring your activity in the feed, much like Facebook or Google+ would.
 You can now see actions such updates you have favourited or accounts you have recently followed showing up on your profile, and there doesn’t appear to be any way to disable this.

 Next time you access your Twitter profile, Twitter will most likely show you how your new profile will look and ask if you want to activate it.

-If not, simply head over to Twitter’s New Profiles signup and click Get It Now from a desktop browser.
+If not, simply head over to Twitter’s New Profiles signup [No Longer Available] and click Get It Now from a desktop browser.
 One quirk I noticed was that using Chrome with two windows pinned to each side of the screen caused Twitter to think I was browsing on a mobile device – so make sure you maximize the window or you might not be able to sign up.